Devil May Cry (TV series): Casting

 In September 2024, it was announced that Johnny Yong Bosch would be taking on the role of Dante.
+Bosch would later mention on a social media post that Langdon, Dante's original voice actor, had quit acting and that Shankar had written Dante with him in mind for the role.
+Bosch auditioned for the role unaware it was related to Devil May Cry and expressed apprehension when cast due to his previous role in the franchise as Nero.
 On March 11, 2025, a trailer with additional cast members was revealed with one of them being Kevin Conroy in a posthumous role as William Baines following his death in November 2022.
-Due to Conroy's death, Ian James Corlett assumed the role of Baines partway into the series, filling in unfinished dialogue.
-In 2023, Tony Todd was cast in an undisclosed role.
+As Conroy had not finished recording all of his dialogue prior to his death, Ian James Corlett was brought in midway through production to take over the role of Baines.
+In 2023, Tony Todd was cast in an undisclosed role later revealed to be Beowulf for the second season.
+Following Todd's death in November 2024, he was replaced by James C. Mathis III for the final two episodes of the season.

 Release

 By September 2023, a first-look teaser trailer was released along with the news that Studio Mir from South Korea would be producing and animating the series.
 A second teaser trailer was released on September 19, 2024.
 In January 2025, the intro sequence, which featured the song "Rollin'" by Limp Bizkit, for the series was unveiled.
 The first season premiered on April 3, 2025.
-The second season is due to premiere in 2026.
+The second season premiered on May 12, 2026.